 If you still can't install SpyHunter?
 View other possible causes of installation issues.

-MSIL/PSW.LiteCoin.A creates the following files in the system:
+MSIL/PSW.LiteCoin.A creates the following file(s):